perfectsense/brightspot-tutorial/README.md

 ```

 Ensure you have the `vagrant-vbguest` plugin installed so that the appropriate
-Guest Additions versions is installed when you boot the box which will ensure
+Guest Additions version is installed when you boot the box which will ensure
 that the mounted folder configured above works properly.

 ```bash